hacdias/eagle-js/README.md

 # Eagle

+> This version is defunct and was replaced by a [Go rewritting](https://github.com/hacdias/eagle)!

 This powers my website API.
 It is open-source.
 However, I won't be supporting other people's use cases as this is just a personal project for personal use.
 If you're interested in doing something similar, I encourage you to take a look at the code.